coleaydelotte/Crypto-Price-Tracker/README.md

 # Crypto-Price-Tracker

+Tracks live coin prices from a crypto API.

 # Running the Next.js App
 First you are going to need to change your present working directory to `web-app` so execute the following command:
 ```bash